 The TCL Bookstore is located on the first floor in MacLean Hall, Building 12 on the Beaufort campus.
 The TCL Bookstore stocks required textbooks, reference books, school supplies and novelty products including clothing, tote bags, backpacks, and various other TCL logo items.
 The TCL Bookstore is open Monday through Thursday from 8:00 am to 5:30 pm and Friday from 8:00 to 4:30 pm.
 The bookstore conducts a book buy-back each semester.
+For more information, visit www.tcl.edu/bookstore or call 843 525-8303.
 Bulletin Boards